douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

   **Note:** The script can be reused to launch the tool.

 ## Usage
-1. After running the script, the tool will automatically open in your standard web browser at `http://localhost:6274`.
+1. After running the script, the tool will automatically open in your web browser at `http://localhost:6274`.
 2. Ensure the following alternatives are selected:
    - **Transport Type:** STDIO
    - **Command:** fastmcp